-During 2017/18 an error concerning the registered landlord status of a Cheltenham housing provider has come to light, resulting in a possible overpayment of £805k housing benefit subsidy.
-There is a likely impact of £178k on the public purse and general fund which has been included as a provision in the Comprehensive Income & Expenditure account in 2017/18, with the remaining maximum balance payable of £627k being included in the accounts as a contingent liability (see Contingent Liabilities note 31 for more details).
+During 2017/18 an error concerning the registered landlord status of a Cheltenham housing provider came to light, resulting in the overpayment of housing benefit subsidy.
+There is a likely impact of £178k on the public purse and general fund which has been included as a provision in the Comprehensive Income & Expenditure account in 2017/18.